jacobecox/templates/tidb/versions/1.0.0/README.md

 # TiDB

 TiDB is a distributed SQL database that provides horizontal scalability, strong consistency, and MySQL compatibility.
-It features a distributed architecture with separate components for storage (TiKV), computation (TiDB), and metadata management (PD), making it ideal for applications requiring massive scale, high availability, and seamless migration from MySQL.
+It features a distributed architecture with separate components for storage (TiKV), computation (TiDB Server), and metadata management (PD), making it ideal for applications requiring massive scale, high availability, and seamless migration from MySQL.

 ## Configuration